Tide Child trilogy: The Bone Ship's Wake

 One year later, Joron leads a fleet of pirate ships allied with the Gaunt Isles.
-He allows ships from the Hundred Isles to escape with the rotting carcass of a keesian.
+He allows ships from the Hundred Isles to escape with the rotting carcass of an arakeesian.
 This sparks a plague, devastating the population of Bernshulme.
 Tide Child is pursued by Hundred Isles ships.
 Joron sails his ship into a fog bank filled with icebergs.
 An arakeesian arrives, saving the ship.
-Rumors that Joron summoned the keesian begin to circulate, putting Meas’s life in danger.
+Rumors that Joron summoned the arakeesian begin to circulate, putting Meas’s life in danger.

 Joron uses the pirate fleet to draw Thirteenbern Gilbryn’s attention while sneaking into Bernshulme.
 Joron confronts the Thirteenbern, and he realizes that she believes Meas to be dead.
 Indyl Karrad reveals that Meas is alive and is his prisoner.
 He overthrows the Thirteenbern and has her hanged.
 Joron and Meas escape back to Tide Child.
 Joron learns that all gullaime Windtalkers are female, and all Windshorn are male.
 Medora is holding the Windseer’s egg hostage.
 Joron rescues the Windseer’s egg, allowing her to kill Medora.

 Karrad pursues Tide Child.
 Meas’s fleet is betrayed and flanked by the Gaunt Islands fleet.
 Joron and the Windseer summon arakeesians.
 The Windseer opens a path through the North Storm, which is the furthest border of the Scattered Archipelago.
 Joron and the Windseer sacrifice themselves to close the path, destroying their enemies and saving their fleet.
 Years later, the descendants of the survivors tell the story of Joron and Meas.